bernalp/Starbucks_capstone_challenge/README.md

 - Jupyter Notebook that contain work related for this project was uploaded using `.ipynb` file.
 - If you would like to access the datasets to explore more analysis, you can find `profile.json` , `portfolio.json` , and `transcript.json` file.
-- To access all details about project workspace and datasets that I mentioned above, you can find in 'edit file name'
+- To access all details about project workspace and datasets that I mentioned above, you can find in 'Starbucks_capstone_challenge.ipynb'

 ## 4. Results <a name="results"></a>